-These overnight oats are made with frozen fruit which makes it a super quick breakfast recipe.
-It's perfect when you don't have any fresh fruit on hand such as during the winter months.
+Making overnight oats with frozen fruit is not only convenient and cost-effective but also makes a super quick and delicious breakfast that's nutrient richt and easy to prepare.
+It's also perfect when you don't have any fresh fruit on hand such as during the winter months.

-Overnight oats are super convenient as they can be prepared ahead of time.
+Overnight oats are perfect for busy mornings as they can be prepared ahead of time.
 Making a batch on Sunday night ensures that you're covered when it comes to healthy breakfast options throughout the week.
-For more overnight oat recipes check out our Almond Milk Overnight Oats, Overnight Oats with Water, Overnight Oats with Coconut Milk or Overnight Oats without Yogurt.

 What are Overnight Oats?